 - If the tube is too full, wait for the next one.
 Don’t try to squeeze on with your dog.
 They may get their paws stepped on!

 Dogs can quickly become overheated and this can be exacerbated by stress and anxiety, so please monitor them carefully.
 The Underground can be warm on a normal day but during hot spells, it can reach over 30°C.

-More information on travelling with your dog in the heat can be found on our website.
+More information on travelling with your dog in the heat.